DebugBSD/Assembly-Workbench/README.md

 * We shouldn't ask for save changes when closing the application without any modification in the files.
 * On the settings window we need to pass arrays of strings to paths instead of a single string in one line.
 * We need more control over the environment variables.
 We need to get/set them for the different kind of assemblers and options.
+* We need to clean the model and the control when finding elements, but I don't know how to do that right now.
+The application crashes!

 TODO
 ----